skip to content

 Why the WSU PA Program?

-• Weekly simulated medical training scenarios that facilitate the transition from learning and understanding the science of medicine to analyzing, interpreting and applying medical information within the context of complex patients with multiple comorbidities and social issues
+• From the first semester, students engage in weekly simulated medical training scenarios that facilitate the transition from learning and understanding the science of medicine to analyzing, interpreting, and applying medical information within the context of complex patients with multiple comorbidities and social issues.
+By working in small groups, students improve interpersonal and communication skills and learn to work as compassionate members of the healthcare team.

-• End-of-semester comprehensive summative exams help students solidify knowledge and acquisition of program competencies
+• End-of-semester comprehensive summative exams help students solidify knowledge and acquisition of program competencies, and enhance readiness for clinical training and the PANCE exam.

 • Affordable tuition and fees